Color Me a Kidlit Writer

 Picture

 Nedda Lewers grew up in Queens, NY where she spent many Sundays at the local library deciding how many books she could possibly carry on the fifteen-minute walk home.
 Every summer, she visited Cairo, where her parents are from, getting to know her big extended family.
 Even though it wasn’t always easy having one foot in America and the other in Egypt, she cherishes how that experience has made her perspective richer and more expansive.
 She strives to create books that take children on fun adventures with characters who are also trying to make sense of the big, complicated world and their place in it.
 Nedda has an MSEd from Bank Street and has enjoyed a career of learning from her early childhood students.
 She is an active member of SCBWI, the #MGPies writing group, and is an Author Mentor Match mentee.
 Her current middle-grade novel was longlisted for the 2021 WriteMentor Children’s Novel Award.
-Needa, tweeting @NeddaLewers, is rep'd by Kelly Dyksterhouse of Raven Quill Literary.
+Needa, tweeting @NeddaLewers, is rep'd by Kelly Dyksterhouse of The Tobias Literary Agency.

 0 Comments

-BLOG POST!
-Meet Kelly's Raven Quill Crew
+BLOG PARTY!
+Meet Kelly's KidLit Crew Member

 10/8/2021